 To promote and support equity, inclusion and empowerment in aged care services for all consumers.

-Partners in Culturally Appropriate Care (PICAC) is an initiative funded by the Australian Government Department of Health and Aged Care to:
+Partners in Culturally Appropriate Care (PICAC) is an initiative funded by the Australian Government Department of Health, Disability and Ageing to:

-Improve partnerships between aged care service providers, culturally and linguistically diverse communities and the Department of Health and Aged Care.
+Improve partnerships between aged care service providers, culturally and linguistically diverse communities and the Department of Health, Disability and Ageing.

 Ensure the special needs of older people from diverse cultural and linguistic backgrounds are identified and addressed.

-The Centre for Cultural Diversity in Ageing currently receives project funding from the Australian Government Department of Health and Aged Care to administer the Partners in Culturally Appropriate Care (PICAC) program in Victoria.
+The Centre for Cultural Diversity in Ageing currently receives project funding from the Australian Government Department of Health, Disability and Ageing to administer the Partners in Culturally Appropriate Care (PICAC) program in Victoria.

 The PICAC initiative provides funding to an organisation in each state and territory.